jaysylvester/citizen/README.md

       timestamp: false
     });

 When file logging is enabled, citizen writes its logs to citizen.txt.
-Log files appear in the folder you specify in `config.citizen.directories.logs`.
+Log files appear in the folder you specify in `config.citizen.log.path`.